Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-closed-loop-steppers-2.md

 ## Sensors

-With the upgraded motors and SLB EXT, you will receive new limit switches with short pigtail connectors.
-In this section, we will swap out the originals and install the new ones.
+With the upgraded motors and SLB EXT, you will receive 4 new limit switches (inductive sensors) with short pigtail connectors.
+In this section, we will swap out the 3 originals and install 4 new ones.
+Once complete, you will have a sensor on your Z axis, A axis and one on each Y axis, for a total of 4 sensors!!

+Having an extra limit switch on your Y axis, allows you to home each axis (Y1 and Y2) individually.

 ### Remove Old Sensors